-Workplace Specific Plan
+Worksite Specific Plan

-- Establish a written, workplace-specific COVID-19 prevention plan at every facility, perform a comprehensive risk assessment of all work areas and work tasks, and designate a person at each facility to implement the plan. - Incorporate the CDPH Face Covering Guidance into the Workplace Specific Plan and include a policy for handling exemptions. - Identify contact information for the local health department where the facility is located, for communicating information about COVID-19 outbreaks among workers. - Train and communicate with workers and worker representatives on the plan and make the plan available to workers and their representatives. - Regularly evaluate the workplace for compliance with the plan and document and correct deficiencies identified. - Investigate any COVID-19 illness and determine if any work-related factors could have contributed to risk of infection.
+- Establish a written, worksite-specific COVID-19 prevention plan at every facility, perform a comprehensive risk assessment of all work areas and work tasks, and designate a person at each facility to implement the plan. - Incorporate the CDPH Face Covering Guidance CDPH Face Covering Guidance. - Identify contact information for the local health department where the facility is located for communicating information about COVID-19 outbreaks among workers. - Train and communicate with workers and worker representatives on the plan and make the plan available to workers and their representatives. - Regularly evaluate the workplace for compliance with the plan and document and correct deficiencies identified. - Investigate any COVID-19 illness and determine if any work-related factors could have contributed to risk of infection.
 Update the plan as needed to prevent further cases. - Implement the necessary processes and protocols when a workplace has an outbreak, in accordance with CDPH guidelines. - Identify close contacts (within six feet for 15 minutes or more) of an infected worker and take steps to isolate COVID-19 positive worker(s) and close contacts. - Adhere to the guidelines below.
 Failure to do so could result in workplace illnesses that may cause operations to be temporarily closed or limited.